7Block Labs

 Environment gates and secrets

-• Pull secrets from Vault using OIDC JWT auth (no long-lived tokens in CI). (github.com)
+• Grab secrets from Vault using OIDC JWT authentication (let's ditch those pesky long-lived tokens in CI for good). (github.com).

 Key custody and approvals